JetBrains-Research/PyNose/README.md

 |Suboptimal Assert              |+       |-      |+ (replace with optimal)                |Warning      | Presence of one of the suboptimal asserts**|
 |Test Maverick                  |+       |+      |-                                       |Disabled     | A test suite contains at least one test case that does not use a single field from the setup method|

 *Disabled by default.
-If enabled - weak warning
+If enabled — weak warning.

-**List of suboptimal assertions is available [here](https://zenodo.org/record/5156098)
+**List of suboptimal assertions is available [here](https://zenodo.org/record/5156098).

 ## Usage examples